 Under a new program offered by the UW-River Falls, high school students can earn both college and high school credit in a single class.
 The UWRF Dual Credit Partnership involves a high school teacher and college faculty working together to provide college courses in a convenient setting.

-All courses are delivered in a hybrid format – using both face-to-face class meetings and online course tools – so school districts can enjoy ultimate scheduling flexibility.
+All courses are delivered in a blended format – using both face-to-face class meetings and online course tools – so school districts can enjoy ultimate scheduling flexibility.
 Courses may be offered to fit either a semester or block class schedule.

 And, because the costs to offer the classes are shared between partners, the tuition for college credit is substantially reduced.
 Initial development and launch of this innovative program was funded in part by a grant from the University of Wisconsin-System.

 The true advantage of the Dual Credit Partnership is that the university and the high school work together to provide this educational opportunity to high school students.
 Each member has important responsibilities.

 District partners will pay UWRF $200 per credit for each student in a course — a savings of more than $50 off standard college tuition.
 In return for your staff’s contribution to instruction, we will rebate your district $100 per student for a three-credit course or $133 for a four-credit course with lab.

 High school students will also have access to the college textbook rental service provided to all UWRF undergraduate students.
 Textbook rental is $9 per credit and books can be mailed directly to the school.